Iraneus/betamedneed/_services/medicines.md

 layout: service
 ---

-You can order **medicines including OTC and prescription drugs, orphan drugs, and rare disease therapies**, all from certified distributors and manufacturers.
+You can order **medicines including OTC and prescription drugs, orphan drugs, and rare disease therapies** from certified distributors and manufacturers.

 ![Pharm drugs](/images/illustrations/pharm-drugs.jpg)